 All faculty, voting and non-voting, full-time and adjunct, will be evaluated regularly as appropriate to their rank and terms of employment, as described below.
-[Approved by the Board of Trustees, April 2017]

 3.6.1 Annual Evaluation Guidelines for Full-Time Faculty

 Evaluations for all full-time (voting and non-voting) faculty are conducted annually for the purpose of salary review and personnel decisions.